yanishalloum/memoryAllocation/README.md

 # Memory allocation

-This small project aims at dynamically allocate memory.
+This small project aims at dynamically allocating memory.
 We consider N blocks of 8 bytes to stock memory.

 # Guidelines